-This section presents general information about Powers of Attorney prepared in the UK.
-Here you will also be able to find about Certification and Translation Services provided by our Chamber related with Powers of Attorney and a list of Turkish British Chamber of Commerce and Industry member Solicitors and Law Firms who can offer legal and notarial services.
+This section presents general information about Powers of Attorney prepared in England.
+Here you will also be able to find out about the Certification and Translation Services provided by our Chamber together with Powers of Attorney and a list of Turkish British Chamber of Commerce and Industry member Solicitors and Law Firms who offer legal and notarial services.

-This section should be used as a guide only and you are strongly advised to seek advice from a notary public at an early stage when planning to arrange a Power of Attorney.
+This section should be used as a guide only and you are strongly advised to seek advice from a notary public at an early stage when planning to grant a Power of Attorney.

 What is a Power of Attorney?

 A Power of Attorney is a written authorisation by which a person(s) enables an appointed person(s) to perform specified acts on his/her/their behalf.
 The Power of Attorney may be granted (executed) with general or limited authority.
 Powers of Attorney are useful and required in cases when

 – You wish your personal or commercial business to be conducted in your absence, when for example, your business is in a different country;

 – You wish your personal or commercial business to be conducted by someone who has more expertise or technical knowledge than you, when for example, you are dealing with a legal matter

 – You need help with looking after your financial or legal affairs, for example, if you are in an accident or have been hospitalised..